 A TNC carries liability insurance that protects the corporation and the driver in the event of an accident.
 The driver may also have liability insurance.
 Some auto policies exclude coverage when the driver is providing a commercial service, like picking up and delivering passengers for hire.
 The insurance industry argues that when a person is using their vehicle for a commercial purpose, they should buy a commercial liability insurance policy.

 You do not have to sort out all of the insurance issues for yourself.
 If you work with a Columbus Uber and Lyft rideshare accident lawyer on your personal injury claim, the attorney may handle the legal issues for you.

-For a free legal consultation with a uber and lyft rideshare accidents lawyer serving Columbus, call (614) 538-1116
+For a free legal consultation with a uber and lyft rideshare accident attorney in Columbus, call (614) 538-1116

 Know Who Can Be Liable in a Columbus Uber or Lyft Rideshare Accident

 Whoever negligently caused the crash that hurt you may be held liable for your losses.
 Sometimes, more than one party may be responsible for paying money damages.